 Which sunscreens are the best for your child?

-Its best to look for chemical-free lotions that contain minerals like Zinc Oxide to protect your children.
-Many of our top pics come in either a lotion or stick!
-Here is a list of our top 10 sunscreens for kids (in no particular order):
+Its best to look for chemical-free lotions that contain minerals like Zinc Oxide or Titanium Dioxide to protect your children.
+Many of our top picks come in either a lotion or stick!
+Here is a list of our top 10 mineral based sunscreens for kids (in no particular order):